 Interest Level: Gr.
 6-9 Grade Equivalent: 4.6 Lexile Measure: 750L

-There are two books covers available for this book -- basically just slight variations of the same look. :)
+There are two covers available for After Tupac and D Foster--basically just slight variations of the same look:

 Is Your Big Purpose?